-A similar response has been seen in the J&J vaccine, which also uses an adenovirus, and not seen in the vaccines that use mRNA, this may be an issue with vaccines using adenovirus.
+A similar response has been seen in the Johnson & Johnson vaccine, which also uses an adenovirus.
+But this response has not been seen in the vaccines that use mRNA, so it may be an issue with vaccines using an adenovirus.

 Although this is a serious adverse effect, it’s also important to look at the context.

 Over 20 million doses of the AstraZeneca vaccine have been given in the United Kingdom.
 The risk of a serious blood clot is about 1 in 250,000 people or 4 in 1 million.

-The vaccine is
+The vaccine is given in

 While Moderna and Pfizer are based on mRNA, the AstraZeneca vaccine is a viral vector vaccine.
-This means it uses a different mechanism to induce an immune response.
+This means it uses a different mechanism to create an immune response.

 Both the AstraZeneca and Johnson & Johnson vaccines are viral vector vaccines.
-These kinds of vaccines use a modified, harmless version of a virus as a vector — a carrier — to the cells in the body.
+These kinds of vaccines use a modified, harmless version of a virus as a vector — a carrier — to the cells in your body.
 Your body then acts accordingly and mounts an immune response to the virus.

 Studies of the efficacy of this vaccine have been wide-ranging.
 A pooled analysis of four large studies found that in groups that received two standard doses of the AstraZeneca vaccine, the overall efficacy was